navkar/Predictions/README.md

 * Towns and cities could be redesigned to accommodate smart tech and surveillance, as well as electric cars and charging points.
 * New forms of Transportation.
 * Heavy drone usage

+> “To deny people their human rights is to challenge their very humanity.” — Nelson Mandela

 #### 2029 - 2030 (Adoption of Compact lifestyle)